r-grandorder/tri-hermes/en/pages/Remnants/salem.md

 ...

 **Medea:**
-...At any rate, we have a lot we need to discuss with Master as soon as {(M) he /(F) she} gets back.
+...At any rate, we have a lot we need to discuss with Master as soon as [♂ he /♀ she] gets back.

 **Abigail:**
 ...You mean, about your plays?